By Matt Degen

 ---|---|---|---|---|

-The Jeep Compass has an acceptable amount of decent materials, pleasing shapes, and details.
+We think the 5-passenger cabin of the Compass is acceptable in terms of design, ergonomics, and quality.
 We also find the cabin fairly quiet.
+High points include the standard 10.1-inch touchscreen and 7-inch digital instrument cluster (or optional 10.25-inch unit), and available 8-way power driver’s seat with heating and ventilation.
 At 38.3 inches, rear legroom is better than average for a subcompact SUV.
 The 27.2 cubic feet of cargo space behind the rear seats hovers near the bottom of the class.
+That space expands to a more reasonable 59.8 cubic feet with the seats folded.

 Jeep Active Drive 4×4